PhilippeW83440/CarND-Semantic-Segmentation/README.md

 ### Project description

-Pixel wise classification is implemented via a Fully Convolutional Network (FCN) making use of a VGG16 encoder pre-trained on Imagenet for optimal performances.
+Pixel-wise classification is implemented via a Fully Convolutional Network (FCN) making use of a VGG16 encoder pre-trained on Imagenet for optimal performances.

 Two databases are used for training:
 - Kitti: http://www.cvlibs.net/datasets/kitti/eval_road.php
 - Cityscapes: https://www.cityscapes-dataset.com

-The FCN8s network is trained to perform pixel wise classification among 20 classes as per official cityscapes benchmark.
+The FCN8s network is trained to perform pixel-wise classification among 20 classes as per official cityscapes benchmark.

-The implementation is tested againt the official cityscapes test set in terms of IOU metric.
+The implementation is tested against the official cityscapes test set in terms of IOU metric.
 Optimizations on the inference part are being done thanks to the use of Tensorflow freeze, optimize and transform_graph tools.
 cf https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md
-A demonstration video is provided: based on cityscapes video sequences for qualitative evalutaion.
+A demonstration video is provided: based on cityscapes video sequences for qualitative evaluation.

 The current status in terms of performance is the following:
 * Cityscapes test set IOU: 73.05% with (256, 512) input images.